kaylalarson1990/byob-final/README.md

 | `http://localhost:3001/api/v1/shows/:id/characters` | POST |`{show_name: <String>, char_name: <String>, ethnicity: <String>, name: <String>}` | New character: `{ id: 12, show_name: 'Friends', char_name: 'Rachel', ethnicity: 'American', name: 'Jennifer Anniston' }` |

 Note: All of these endpoints will return semantic errors if something is wrong with the request.

+## Setup Postgresql

+#### Installation:
+* Head over to [Postgres.app](http://postgresapp.com/) to download and install PostgreSQL
+* When you click `initialize`, you should now be able to see that postgreSQL is running
+* To be able to use the command line tools, you will need to run the following commannd in your terminal to configure your $PATH `sudo mkdir -p /etc/paths.d && echo /Applications/Postgres.app/Contents/Versions/latest/bin | sudo tee /etc/paths.d/postgresapp`
+* You will need to close your terminal window and re-open it for the changes to take effect